Slow Cooker Hawaiian Pineapple Chicken

 Instructions

-• Place the roast into your slow cooker.
+• Place the pineapple and honey into a slow cooker.

 Nutrition